Pere Ubu: 2000–2010

-While much of 2000 was given over to live performances by Thomas's side projects - David Thomas and Two Pale Boys (Andy Diagram and Keith Moliné) and The Pale Orchestra - Pere Ubu played a gig bannered '55 Years of Pain' in June at the Cleveland Rock and Roll Hall of Fame alongside 15-60-75.
-The band then teamed up in September 2000 with special guest Wayne Kramer for another performance of '55 Years of Pain'.
-This time at the Royal Festival Hall, Southbank, London.
+While much of 2000 was given over to live performances by Thomas's side projects – David Thomas and Two Pale Boys (Andy Diagram and Keith Moliné) and The Pale Orchestra – Pere Ubu played a gig bannered '55 Years of Pain' in June at the Cleveland Rock and Roll Hall of Fame alongside 15-60-75.
+The band then teamed up in September 2000 with Kramer for another performance of '55 Years of Pain' at the Royal Festival Hall at Southbank Centre, London.

 Although Pere Ubu took a break from touring in 2001, they worked on material for a new album.
 Thomas also devoted himself for much of the year to live performance.
 This included his theatrical project 'Mirror Man (A Geography of Sound in Two Acts)' as well as an extensive David Thomas and Two Pale Boys European and US tour.
-In February, The trio were also asked to support Goth band the Sisters of Mercy at five concerts in England.
+In February, The trio were also asked to support English gothic rock band the Sisters of Mercy at five concerts in England.
 Founding member Andrew Eldritch had long cited Pere Ubu and David Thomas as a key musical influence.Speaking in 2016, Eldritch said: "I remember seeing the best gig I ever saw in my life which was Pere Ubu supported by the Human League on the tiny stage of the F Club in Leeds [December 7, 1978]."

 2002 saw the first official release of pre-Ubu group Rocket From the Tombs' recordings from 1974.
 While bootlegs of varying quality had long circulated The Day The Earth Met The Rocket From the Tombs drew on original rehearsal and concert masters, and was released by Smog Veil Records in February.
 The Pere Ubu album St. Arkansas followed in May on Glitterhouse Records with David Thomas, Tom Herman, Robert Wheeler, Michele Temple and Steve Mehlman comprising the band, plus Jim Jones again contributing guitar parts.
 In September 2002, the band undertook the 11-date “Mighty Road Tour” in the U.S. and Canada, after which Tom Herman left again and was replaced by Keith Moliné of Two Pale Boys.
-In October, Thomas and Moliné were joined by Robert Wheeler, Michele Temple and Chris Cutler to score a live soundtrack for a 3-D screening of It Came from Outer Space at London’s Royal Festival Hall.
+In October, Thomas and Moliné were joined by Robert Wheeler, Michele Temple and Cutler to score a live soundtrack for a 3-D screening of It Came from Outer Space at London's Royal Festival Hall.
 This performance direction reflected a formative influence on Pere Ubu and Thomas's long-held affection for B-Movies.